 The purpose of this award is to identify and promote administrators who have made a significant impact to improve access to and the quality of computer science education.

 Any public or private school administrator may be nominated for the CSTA Administrator Impact Award.
-Both the nominated administrator and the nominee must be able to attend, at CSTA's expense, the 2016 CSTA Annual Conference scheduled for July 10-12 in San Diego, California.
-The winner and the person who submitted may be asked to present a dedicated session at the 2016 conference.
+Both the nominated administrator and the nominee must be able to attend, at CSTA's expense, the 2017 CSTA Annual Conference scheduled for July 8-11 in Baltimore, Maryland.
+The winner and the person who submitted may be asked to present a dedicated session at the 2017 conference.

 2016 – Dr. Michelle Graveline, Conard High School in West Hartford, Connecticut